Iguanita Wildlife Refuge: Tourism

 The importance of the refuge is the protection of a variety of marine species and cultural resources.
 These give opportunities for research, study, conservation, and attraction of low-impact tourism.
 The beach has grey sands bathed by the blue waters of Culebra Bay.
 It is located between dead and active cliffs.
 It is part of Quebrada Grande, the waters of which flow into an estuary with 24 hectares of mangrove swamp.
-Additionally, it is a 1,5 km long beach with rocky platforms at the base of the cliffs that are exposed at low tide.

-This Refuge is located in “Bahia Culebra”.
-This is in “Golfo de Papagayo”, which is near many other beaches and places like El Coco, Hermosa, Panama, Alegro Resort Papagayo, Papagayo Marine, Four Season Resort, and others.
+Additionally, it is a 1.5 km long beach with rocky platforms at the base of the cliffs that are exposed at low tide.
+This Refuge is located in Bahia Culebra.
+This is in Golfo de Papagayo, which is near many other beaches and places like El Coco, Hermosa, Panama, Alegro Resort Papagayo, Papagayo Marine, Four Season Resort, and others.
 However, it is also a new reservation, and, for this reason, has no important infrastructure. for the moment there is only a big house for the forest rangers.

 Controversies

 The coastal zones in Guanacaste are recently at the highest levels of development and construction in Costa Rica.
 However, in the same way, they present high levels of improvisation and speculation, generating current and future legal problems in public zones and protection areas.
 These produce problems of sustainability in the zones, as well as deterioration of natural, patrimonial, and cultural resources.

 Examples of these problems are existent in Playa Tamarindo, Papagayo, Las Baulas National Marine Park, and many others in Guanacaste.
 This is a consequence of ICT that gives concessions to International hotels, regardless of its impact on nature.
 The communities and nearby families disagree with this action because hotel companies developed parts of the refuge into private areas.
 This control limits Costa Ricans access to public places like beaches that belong to them by law and right.

 As a consequence, there are some groups working and fighting to maintain the Iguanita Refuge.
-In response, they have created and developed Associations like Comunal de Carrillo, Integral de Guardia and San Roque, Candega, Barrio Los Angeles, Las Delicias, La Victoria, and Guadalupe and neighbors of Tilaran.
-Thanks to these people and the support of deputy Ballesteros Vargas, the “Iguanita Wildlife Refuge” was created in the file Nº 16.349 and published in La Gaceta Nº 186, September 2006.
+In response, they have created and developed Associations like Comunal de Carrillo, Integral de Guardia and San Roque, Candega, Barrio Los Angeles, Las Delicias, La Victoria, and Guadalupe and neighbours of Tilaran.
+Thanks to these people and the support of deputy Ballesteros Vargas, the Iguanita Wildlife Refuge was created in the file Nº 16.349 and published in La Gaceta Nº 186, September 2006.
 The objective of the Refuge is to ensure the Costa Ricans and Guanacastecos the enjoyment of the Refuge.
 This gives equality of opportunities and rights in order to allow all citizens to be able to have access to the enjoyment of the beach.

 An investigation done in 2008 also showed that tourists in Iguanita Wildlife Refuge have started fires in the area, resulting from the bonfires lit on the camping grounds.